 Winnings from all types of gambling are taxable in Indiana.
 The state's tax rate of 3.23% applies to almost all of these winnings.

 Additionally, casinos typically withhold 25% of all winnings, and you must provide them with your SSN.
 If you decline to do so, expect to fork over 28% of your winnings.

-Those in Indiana can enjoy a fully remote registration process.
-Players can enter their personal information and place their first wager within minutes.
-With each retail operation permitted to have up to three online sportsbook licenses, or “skins,” there could soon be nearly 50 legal online sports betting sites for gamblers to visit.
+Indiana bettors can enter their personal information and place their first wager within minutes.
+With Indiana's sports betting law permitting each retail operation to partner with up to three online sportsbook operators, there could technically be nearly 50 legal online sports betting sites for gamblers to visit.